 While You're at Universal Studios

 - When you leave your car, write down the name of the parking garage and level you're on — or take a pic.

 - If you brought a lot of stuff but don't want to tote it all around, you could leave the extras in the car and go back for it, but doing that is a time-waster.
 Instead, rent a locker.
 They're inside the gate near the entrance.

 - If you need to buy tickets, are using a credit card and don't have coupons to redeem, bypass the lines and go to the self-serve machines instead.
 They're to the right of the main ticket booths.

 - If you bought your tickets online but didn't print them, you might think the Will Call window is the place to go, but it isn’t.
 Instead, get into the Guest Services line for assistance.

-- On the way in, it’s easy to mistake the ticket line for entrance line.
-Be sure you're in the right one - unless, of course, you just like to wait in lines.
+- On the way in, it’s easy to mistake the ticket line for the entrance line.
+Be sure you're in the right one - unless, of course, you like to wait in lines.